- Your mind resists The Eternal Oath!

 He looked around him once more.
 The tribesmen were waiting on the result of the meeting like him.
 Some were talking excitedly, their eyes shining and their faces smiling.
 The grim looks and solemn faces from yesterday were a thing of the past.

 A legendary Arru Amati had appeared once again.
 He came out victorious in mortal combat against a divine being, and now…

 The Krell tribes were in an uproar.

 Ethan was frowning, deep in thought, as he compared two sets of data in his virtual lab.

 One set displayed analysis of the process of magic casting used by the [Mages] of The Empire.
 The other was a much, much more detailed analysis of the process used by Krell shamans.

 In addition to this data, he was reviewing video footage of both events.
 In one video, a shaman was casting healing magic to heal his wounds, and in another – of comparatively low-resolution – a Polarii was casting a fireball spell.

-While The Empire’s [Mage] would have a look of intense concentration followed by Mana emissions from his palms, the Krell shaman chanted incomprehensible incantations and channeled his power through spoken words!
+While The Empire’s [Mage] would have a look of intense concentration followed by Mana emissions from his palms, the Krell shaman chanted incomprehensible incantations and channelled his power through spoken words!

 He was finally able to make his first discovery: The Empire’s magic seemed to be powered by pure logic, while the shamanistic magic of the Krell tribes was powered by the flow of emotions!

-He had no idea where to start when it came to channeling magic, but he remembered one titbit mentioned by the Polarii woman: every being had trace amounts of magic within them.
+He had no idea where to start when it came to channelling magic, but he remembered one titbit mentioned by the Polarii woman: every being had trace amounts of magic within them.